Hammerspoon/hammerspoon/CONTRIBUTING.md

 * Clone the Hammerspoon git repository
 * cd into the `extensions` directory
 * Make a directory for your extension
-* Create an `init.lua` to load your Objective C code and contain any additional Lua code
+* Create an `init.lua` to load your Objective-C code and contain any additional Lua code
-* Create an `internal.m` to contain your Objective C code
+* Create an `internal.m` to contain your Objective-C code
 * Follow the patterns used in `sample-extensions/mixed-lua-objc`

 ### Writing some other kind of extension